-Calling all pioneering travellers; unleash your inner polar explorer with this once-in-a-lifetime expedition, guaranteed to satisfy any cravings for true adventure.
+Calling all pioneering travellers; unleash your inner polar explorer with this once-in-a-lifetime expedition arctic cruise, guaranteed to satisfy any cravings for true adventure.
 At Regent, we'll give you the rare opportunity to stand at the top of the world, reaching the North Pole aboard the most powerful icebreaker vessel ever built.
 Those without a sense of adventure need not read on.

 Comfortably aboard a nuclear-powered icebreaker, you'll embark on an epic voyage safe in the knowledge that the I/B 50 Years of Victory is making light work of the thick ice and unpredictable wildernesses that lie ahead.
 Disembark at precisely 90 degrees north, to set foot on the frozen sea, enjoy a champagne toast and get photographic proof of your adventure.
 This itinerary also visits Franz Josef Land; the heaving glaciated archipelago of Russia's far north is home to historic remnants of some of the earliest polar expeditions and, if you're lucky, a population of polar bears.